breakinblocks/nutsandbolts/README.md

 # Nuts and Bolts
 Welcome to Nuts and Bolts, the 1.7.10 all inclusive pack supported by the community.

+All pack distribution is moving to the curse client although it may continue to be avaialble on technic and as a direct MultMC Download upon request in our discord server@http://bit.ly/bbdiscord

+Community feedback and suggestions are always welcome and taken seriously as a core part of this pack's design.
+If you find issues or want to suggest improvements, create an issue here on our github or join our discord to discuss directly with the pack creators and maintainers.

 ## What is Nuts and Bolts (NAB)?
 With so many Kitchen sink packs out there, what sets Nuts and Bolts apart from the rest?